-Tucked behind the Selfridges department store in Marylebone is one of my favourite London haunts, an eighteenth-century city pile with a jaw-dropping art collection and a 500-strong furniture depository which would make Marie Antoinette feel perfectly at home.
+Tucked behind the Selfridges department store in Marylebone is the Wallace Collection, one of my favourite London haunts.
+It’s an eighteenth-century city pile with a jaw-dropping art collection and a 500-strong furniture depository which would make Marie Antoinette feel perfectly at home.
 It’s a sea of crimson red, rococo gold, salmon and strawberry pink, emerald green and indigo blue.
-But what I love most about the Wallace Collection in Marylebone is that it is the largest private gift ever bequeathed to the nation, and it’s mine and yours.
-Here are ten reasons why anyone visiting London needs to go and see the Wallace Collection.
+But what I love most about the Wallace Collection is that it is the largest private gift ever bequeathed to the nation, and it’s mine and yours.
+Here are ten reasons why you absolutely need to visit this museum gem.

 I don’t think Londoners appreciate how lucky they are that most museums and galleries are free.
 The Wallace Collection doesn’t even charge for its special exhibitions, which many other museums do.
 So, walk in.
 Spend as much time as you need.
 It won’t cost you a penny.

 The Wallace Collection houses works by Rembrandt, Reynolds, Rubens, Van Dyck, Canaletto, Gainsborough, Titian, Murillo, Poussin and Velázquez, to name a few.
 It also has the most important selection of eighteenth-century Sèvres porcelain in the world, enough arms and armour to stage a war film, ceramics, miniatures and furniture.